shaneelu/Team15ECE3400.github.io/Lab1.md

 ## Mechanical Assembly
 Ben: Describe how to assemble the rubber bands on wheels, wheels to the black attachments to the servo, servo to wheels trusses, and trusses to chassis.

 To get the robot up and moving, its base must first be put together with the wheels and servos.
 First step is to stretch rubber bands around each of the circumferences of the two wheels to give them more grip.
-Attachments are then connected to each of the wheels using multiple screws that allow the wheels to then be attached to the servos.
+Attachments are then connected to each of the wheels using multiple screws and nuts that allow the wheels to then be attached to the servos.
 After each of the servos are connected to wheel trusses, the trusses are attached to the chassis.

 ## Electrical Assembly
 There are two Servos and one 5V pin on the Arduino.
 Each Servo consumes up to 50mA and 5V source on Arduino supplies more than 100mA.
 To power both motors, cut three-3” pieces of solid core wire, hold two together and solder their ends to one wire end as shown in the image, connect one wire to 5V and the other two to the red wire in the Servo connector.